erroronline1/caro/readme.md

 }
 ```

 RegEx-patterns are processed case insensitive, however note this only applies to a-z not taking specialchars into account.
-If you trying to match `verlängerung` your pattern needs to look for `verl[äÄ]ngerung`.
+If you trying to match `verlängerung` your pattern needs to look for `verl(?:ä|Ä)ngerung`.
+Character encoding resolves this to `verl(?:Ã¤|Ã„)ngerung`, thus failing if just using `[äÄ]` grouping being resolved to `[Ã¤Ã„]`.

 [Content](#content)